Are you wondering how to become a property developer? How to get development ready?

 As mentioned above in your feasibility, your dwellings will need connections for gas, water, power and the internet.

-Without a street-side connection point you are looking at a costly installation so have all this figured out ahead of time.
+Without a street-side connection point, you are looking at a costly installation, so have all this figured out beforehand.

 17. Project Management